unlimitedinfinit/unlimitedinfinit/README.md

 I'm the founder and CTO of [**Just Liberty Inc.**](https://truejust.org/), a (501(c)(3)) nonprofit charity.

-Single handedly build and ship production-grade 2 different SaaS and the nonprofit website to empower the underrepresented.
+Sole Architect and Developer of two production-grade SaaS platforms and a nonprofit ecosystem designed to empower the underrepresented.

 * 📫 **Email:** abramslive@gmail.com or josh@truejust.org
 * 🌐 **Nonprofit:** [truejust.org](https://truejust.org)